Lauracf/trap-space-control/README.md

 ## Requirements

-The code requeires the use of PyBoolNet, a python package for the generation, modification and analysis of Boolean networks.
+The code requires the use of PyBoolNet, a python package for the generation, modification and analysis of Boolean networks.
 Information about PyBoolNet, user manual and installation can be found at

 * https://github.com/hklarner/PyBoolNet